 Videoblocks has a huge collection of aerial footage, time lapse videos, and standard B-roll clips of various environments and situations.

-You do have to become a member to download videos, but during your 7-day free trial you can download 20 files per day.
+You do have to become a member to download videos, but during your 7-day free trial you can download 5 files.
 The search fields make it easy to narrow down your results and find the perfect clip for your project.

 There are new videos added on a weekly basis to the Vidsplay collection, which makes it a great resource for keeping your social video content fresh—and you can download and use any video without paying royalties.